Grado Labs: Grado branding update (2013–present)

 In 2013, Jonathan Grado, John's son, entered the company under his father with a goal of modernizing their brand.
 Originally embarrassed about his family's company, Jonathan had a change of heart in his sophomore year of college and started the Grado Facebook and Twitter pages.
 The hobby soon became his main focus, becoming Social Media Director over the course of his college career.
 After graduating and working at Sonos, he started full-time with Grado Labs.
 Late 2013 brought Grado's first large collaboration, creating an experimental headphone out of Bushmills wooden whiskey barrels, which Gizmodo called "warm and clear, with a sweet-spot right in the mid-range, as Grado products are known for."
 The New York Times also praised them, although noting they might not fit everyone's budget.

 2014 had Jonathan become Vice President of Marketing, but having to get creative due to a "zero dollar ad budget".
 Soon afterwards in the same year, Grado was named in the Top Eight Most Social Small Companies in America by Mashable and American Express.

-In 2014, Grado released their new line of headphones, The e Series, and was named in the Top Eight Most Social Small Companies in America by Mashable and American Express.
+In 2014, Grado released their new line of headphones which had better damping, lower distortion and more neutral tuning, The e Series, was named in the Top Eight Most Social Small Companies in America by Mashable and American Express.

 In early 2015, JetBlue Airways chose to partner with Grado to be their official headphone for their Mint Class flights.

 Joseph Grado died on February 6, 2015, at the age of 90.

 In 2015, JetBlue partnered with Grado to bring their headphones to their Mint Flights.

 In 2021, Grado released the Prestige X series of headphones, superseding the Prestige e lineup.
+This introduced new X drivers, new cable, new headband and major efficiency and distortion improvements.

+In March 2026, Grado released the new Classic series of headphones, superseding the Prestige x, Reference and Statement lineup and discontinuing some models.
+This introduced he new X2 drivers and new cable - softer and more flexible.
+In the cartridges they released the 'series 4' and also updated the logo on the cartridge.